MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/remote-support-arc-extension.md

 **Cause**: When you enable remote support, a Windows Remote Management (WinRM) service restart is required to active JEA.
 During the remote support JEA configuration, the WinRM restarts twice, which might disrupt the PowerShell session to the node.

-**Suggested resolutions**: To resolve this error and enable remote support, you can choose one of the following options:
+**Suggested resolutions**: You can choose one of the following options to resolve this error and enable remote support:

 - Wait for a few minutes.
 Repeat step #2 and #3 for each JEA endpoint to reconnect to your server and enable remote support.
   - After the third run of the enable remote support command, you shouldn’t see any other error.
 Refer to the output at step #3 for a successful example of the remote support installation.
-- Instead of using the remote PowerShell session [RDP](https://support.microsoft.com/windows/how-to-use-remote-desktop-5fe128d5-8fb1-7a23-3b8a-41e636865e8c) into each node and enable remote support.
+- Instead of using the remote PowerShell session, you can enable remote support by connecting to each node using [RDP](https://support.microsoft.com/windows/how-to-use-remote-desktop-5fe128d5-8fb1-7a23-3b8a-41e636865e8c) and enabling it.

 ## Next step